AhmedGharib0014/design_pattern_practice/design_pattern_practice/src/creational/factory/readme.md

 - Defining a simple factory as a static method is a common technique and is often called a static factory.
 - Why use a static method?
 Because you don’t need to instantiate an object to make use of the create method.
 - But remember it also has a disadvantage that you can’t subclass and change the behavior of the create method.
+- They say “decide” not because the pattern allows subclasses themselves to decide at runtime, but because the creator class is written without knowledge of the actual products that will be created, which is decided purely by the choice of the subclass that is used.

 ## simple factory